christiandt/Secure-Chat/README.md

 Secure-Chat
 ===========

 The SSL/TLS chat client is a chat client implemented using python and Qt (PyQt).

+To run the chat client, do the following:
+- Run nameserver.py on the server
+- Edit the IP in nameclient.py on the clients to the IP of the server
+- Run main.py

 ## Class Diagram